Gourimanohari

-Gourimanohari or Gaurimanohari is a rāgam in Carnatic music (musical scale of South Indian classical music).
+Gourimanohari or Gaurimanohari is a ragam in Carnatic music (musical scale of South Indian classical music).
 It is the 23rd Melakarta rāgam in the 72 melakarta rāgam system of Carnatic music.
 The 23rd melakarta rāgam as per Muthuswami Dikshitar school of music is Gourivelāvaḻi.

-The Western equivalent is the jazz minor scale.
+The Western equivalent is the melodic minor scale.

 The Hindustani music equivalent to this rāgam is Raag Patdeep.

 Structure and Lakshana

 It is the 5th rāgam in the 4th chakra Veda.
 The mnemonic name is Veda-Ma.
 The mnemonic phrase is sa ri gi ma pa dhi nu.
 Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):